Family & Relationships

 “It also helps to know that the situation is just temporary.
 We’re still very much part of each other’s lives.
 He’s coming home to Tartu soon which will make it easier to get through the remaining time, until he’s finally back for good,” Riina explains.

 Staying behind for a few months, like Riina did, is also a way to find out if temporary separation is the right choice.
 A trial period of a few weeks or months can help expats and their partners evaluate the situation and decide how to proceed.

 While employers often try to support their expats wherever they can, they tend to forget that expat partners and children need at least the same amount of support during an assignment.
 The unhappiness of their family is often the main reason why expats end assignments early, which often causes financial loss to the company.

 Lucas (51) is an HR manager with a global company in New York.
 Over the years, he has seen his company adjust their policies significantly to cater to the needs of expat families.
 “We can’t deny the positive effects that our support has on the overall assignment,” Lucas confirms.
 “If their partners, spouses, or kids are happy, then our expats are better off, too.
 At the end of the day, that’s exactly what we want.”

 What Expat Spouses Need

-Although unrealistic expectations should be left at home, it is important for expats to be clear about the support they and their partners need.
+Although unrealistic expectations should be left at home, it is important for expats to be clear about the support them and their partners need.
 This often requires some initiative on the employee’s behalf.
 “The needs of our employees really vary from case to case,” Lucas says.
 “We do offer a standard package to every expat, including help with relocation, housing, insurance, schooling, and much more.
 But not every family needs all of this.”